-Humanity faces a ‘hotter, drier, wetter’ future, says World Meteorological Organization23/03/2016 - by the Climate Centre
+Humanity faces a ‘hotter, drier, wetter’ future, says World Meteorological Organization

 The World Meteorological Organization – which today marks the anniversary of the 1950 convention establishing the WMO – says last year made climate history “with shattered temperature records, intense heatwaves, exceptional rainfall, devastating drought and unusual tropical cyclone activity.”